 - Through direct perception or intuitive perception such as inner hearing, inner seeing, inner knowing.

 - When you get impressions or impulses

-Dr. Jim and I call it Tree Whispering®… and it’s deeply personal and profound experience of mutual connection with the Life Force and bioenergy field of a Living Being that happens to be green and has leaves and roots.
+Dr. Jim and Basia call it BioBalia Nature InterPlay™.
+It’s a deeply personal and profound experience of mutual connection with the Life Force and bioenergy field of a Living Being that happens to be green and has leaves and roots.

-Tree Whispering is about getting to know humanity’s partners on the planet as fellow Living Beings.
-When Tree Whispering with a tree, plant or other being of Nature, you don’t just think about it; you interact with it.
+Nature InterPlay the BioBalia way is about getting to know humanity’s partners on the planet as fellow Living Beings.
+When connecting and communicating with a tree, plant or other being of Nature, you don’t just think about it; you interact with it.